OWongit/Strategy-Games-Java/README.md

-# Connect-Four-Java
+# Strategy-Games-Java
- Implement a two-player Connect Four game with perfect information and no randomness.
-It must implement `AbstractStrategyGame` (instructions, turn-based moves, game state, end condition, and a clear winner/tie).
-Both players follow symmetrical rules, placing pieces in columns until four in a row is achieved.
+Implement two-player Connect Four and Tic-Tac-Toe with perfect information and no randomness.
+Both games use symmetrical rules, track the game state and end conditions, and determine a clear winner or tie.
+They conform to `AbstractStrategyGame`, with methods for instructions, game state display, turn handling, and legal move input.